(Updated Sept. 28, 2022)

 Get Your Plants Ready To Go

 In order to move your plants across the country, you’ll first have to find boxes in which they’ll fit.
-Most moving experts suggest lining the boxed with plastic or bubble wrap to ensure that the boxed-up plant doesn’t move around too much during the trip.
+Most moving experts suggest lining the box with crumpled-up plastic bags or bubble wrap to ensure that the boxed-up plant doesn’t move around too much during the trip.
 You’ll likely have to place the plants on the floor in the backseat of your car, especially if the plants are tall.

 Throughout each of these processes, be sure to make sure you understand the climate through which you’ll be transporting the plants and the climate into which you hope to move them.
 It doesn’t make a lot of sense to move a plant that needs a lot of sunshine to a place where the sun doesn’t shine all that much.